 For most people with diabetes, carbohydrates should account for about 45% to 55% of the total calories you eat each day.
 Choose your carbohydrates wisely — ideally, from vegetables, whole grains, and fruits.
 Avoid highly refined carbohydrates such as white bread, pasta, and rice, as well as candy, sugary soft drinks, and sweets.
-Refined carbohydrates tend to cause sharp spikes in blood sugar, and can even boost triglycerides and lower helpful HDL cholesterol.
+Refined carbohydrates tend to cause sharp spikes in blood sugar, and can boost blood triglyceride levels.

 Fiber comes in two forms: insoluble fiber, the kind found in whole grains, and soluble fiber, found in beans, dried peas, oats, and fruits.
 Soluble fiber in particular appears to lower blood sugar levels by improving insulin sensitivity, which may mean you need less diabetes medicine.
 And a number of studies suggest that eating plenty of fiber reduces the chances of developing heart disease — and people with diabetes need to do all they can to lower their risk.